PacktPublishing/The-Kaggle-Book-2nd-Edition/Chapter_01/README.md

-# Introducing Kaggle and Other Data Science Competitions
+# Chapter 1: Introducing Kaggle and Other Data Science Competitions

-The chapter discusses how competitive programming evolved into data science competitions.
-It explains why the Kaggle platform is the most popular site for these competitions and provides you with an idea about how it works.
+This introductory chapter discusses how data science competition platforms have risen and how they work for both competitors and the institutions that run them.
+It specifically refers to the compelling **Common Task Framework (CTF)** paradigm discussed by Professor David Donoho.
+The chapter illustrates the workings of Kaggle, mentions other notable competition platforms, and details how the different competition stages work.
+It also covers how competitions differ and what resources the Kaggle platform offers.
+The overall purpose of the book is to provide a guide on how to compete better on Kaggle and extract the maximum possible from competition experiences, focusing on professional growth.